-Garage door springs are affordable parts to purchase and will cost from as low as $15 and up to $100 depending on the type of springs you are installing.
+Garage door springs are affordable parts to purchase and depend on the type of springs you are installing.
 If you decide to do the job yourself and go the DIY route, then there are several costs to factor in addition to the expense of the springs.

 If you are an experienced home DIY enthusiast, it’s odds-on that you have all the necessary tools for the job already.
 If you are new to DIY, we’d suggest you reconsider doing the job yourself and get a professional to handle it.
 But if you haven’t got the necessary tools such as C clamps, step-ladder, gloves, and safety goggles, then you can add these to the overall cost.

 Something else to consider is your time.
 However, you save on labor costs by not hiring a professional and purchasing the parts.
 It will take from a few hours to a weekend to complete the job if you take into account buying and replacing the springs as well as learning how to undertake the task.
 We would suggest that you also have a helper on hand, and they might require payment for their time, even if it’s just a few beers after the job is done!

 As we have already discussed, the safest and most efficient way to replace your springs is by hiring an expert.
 On average, the cost for spring replacement will start at $400 including parts and labor.

 A skilled garage door mechanic will quickly and efficiently replace the springs, so you need to weigh up convenience and expertise against lower costs.